MaryVtyurina/significant-earthquake-predictors/README.md

 |-------  |:------:|------:|------:   |------:       |------: |------:  |------:|------:|
 | 5.925   |  3003.1| 2.285      | ... | ak0028jvqcwp | 2002-06-21 | 7   |0  | 0  |

+#### Time-formed dataset

-2. We take data from sondes inside the preparation zone as positive samples.
-Then we took data from the same sondes but 1 year ago of 1 year after the earthquake (in case if there were no other earthquakes registered at that time).
-Then the data were flatten in a way that 1 earthquke is 1 sample (1 row) to run the LinearRegression.
+The data from sondes inside the preparation zone are positive samples.
+Then in order to create negative samples we took data from the same sondes but 1 year ago of 1 year after the earthquake (in case if there were no other earthquakes registered at that time).

+Then the data was aggregated by an hour and flatten in a way that 1 earthquke is 1 sample (1 row) to run the LinearRegression.
 The file is located in the <em>NOAA/datasets_LR_model/flattened_ds_y_ago_y_after_7days.csv</em>

-The other version of the same data which was not flattened and was used for NN model is located at <em>NOAA/datasets_NN_model/sondes_in_ml.csv and sondes_year_before_after_ml.csv</em>
+The other version of the same data with 30 minutes data samples which was not flattened and was used for NN model is located at <em>NOAA/datasets_NN_model/sondes_in_ml.csv and sondes_year_before_after_ml.csv</em>

+The files have the same structure as the Location formed dataset.

-All the datasets are stored if .csv format with separator = ','
+All the datasets are stored in .csv format with separator = ','

 ### Models
 Several different modes were used for feature selection and feature creation (PCA).